 4 – Go on a Hike

 I am telling you it is worth it to go on a hike in Yellowstone.
 The park is usually super busy but if you just go on a hike a mile off of the main road you can sometimes be the only person there!
 It is crazy the difference compared to the craziness of places like Old Faithful.

 If you want a challenging and rewarding hike we recommend Mount Washburn.
 It is a 6 mile round trip hike up to the top of a mountain but it is amazing.
 At the top there is a storm lookout shelter that you are able to go into and get unreal views of Yellowstone all around you.
 It’s one of the best Yellowstone hikes for families.

-We did this hike when our kids were 7, 5, 5 and 3 so I know it is possible!
+We did this hike with young kids (our kids were 7, 5, 5 and 3) so I know it is possible!

-If you are looking for a little more low key hike check out Storm Point Hike.
+If you are looking for hiking trails that are a little more low key, check out Storm Point Hike.
 It is a shorter hike with less of an incline.
 You walk through an old growth forest and also get an amazing view of the lake from the Storm Point lookout.

 Yes it will be busy but you should still go.
 It is unbelievable the colors that Mother Earth can produce.
 It seriously looks like someone threw a bunch of buckets of paint out.
 Then the heat from the steam is so overpowering.
 Again amazing that this is a natural occurring thing!

-There is a walk way through the Grand Prismatic but you will want to hold your kids hands and make sure no one is wearing hats (they will most likely blow off).
+There is a walk way through the Grand Prismatic Spring but you will want to hold your kids hands and make sure no one is wearing hats (they will most likely blow off).